UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

 balance value.

 Take the above running balances and net send amounts and group them by only `chainId` and sort by `chainId`.
 Within each group, sort by `l1Token`.
-If there are more than 25 `l1Tokens`, a particular chain's leaf will need to be broken up into multiple leaves, starting at `groupIndex` 0 and each subsequent leaf incrementing the `groupIndex` value by 1.
+If there are more than `MAX_LEAF_ARRAY_SIZE` `l1Tokens`, a particular chain's leaf will need to be broken up into multiple leaves, starting at `groupIndex` 0 and each subsequent leaf incrementing the `groupIndex` value by 1.

 Now that we have ordered leaves, we can assign each one a unique `leafId` starting from 0.